vishnudevtj/vishnudevtj.github.io/_posts/2017-06-01-neat-playlist.md

 pgrep is the grep for process returns the pid id of the process

-top and other monitoring tool use this folder to get information about a process the fd folder conatins the links to the file discriptors
+top and other monitoring tool use this folder to get information about a process the fd folder contains the links to the file descriptors

 ```shell
 ls -la /proc/`pgrep mplayer`/fd